 Never say telework.
 Karate Work.
 Coworking sushi.
 Do you have any other clichés to lend to name this Japanese boom in tiny workspaces?

-In the land of Rising Sun. people on the run can find quiet mini-offices to sit down and take out a laptop and start working.
-Tiny places, the size of a telephone booth and scattered almost everywhere in stations, airports, halls of skyscrapers.
+In the land of Rising Sun.
+People in a hurry can find quiet mini offices to sit down and pull out a laptop and start working.
+Tiny places, as big as a telephone booth and scattered almost everywhere in stations, airports, skyscraper halls.

 You don't believe it, but when I talk about mini offices I mean mini: 1,2 square meters.
 These are the dimensions of Telecube, a tiny space equipped with desk, seat and power and internet hooks.